 are laid as though they were for the

 Students learn how to fit by fitting each other.

 After the fitting the student who was fitted will transfer the corrections to her drafted skirt pattern.
 Having a straight skirt pattern that fits enables a student to draft many skirt styles from the straight skirt pattern.
 All styles will fit.

 The diagrams and charts in the book address all fit differences, including asymmetrical fit, as shown in the above diagram.

-Included in the course is information on how to deal with matching stripes and plaids.
+Included in the courses is information on how to deal with matching stripes and plaids.
 In the above photo the cut right pant is now being used to cut the left pant to match.
 This procedure eliminates the need to match at the side seam and also produces pants that match.
 Paulette used this procedure to produce her striped pants.

-or May 24 – Memorial Day weekend.
 All procedures are demonstrated as many times as needed for students to learn the work.
 All procedures are hands-on.
 All procedures are as done in high-end designing departments.

 Enrollment is limited.
 Please ensure your place in the class by calling 215 884 7065 or e-mailing.

 Tweets by LaurelHoffmann1

 RSS Feed: https://cfashionedu.com/blog/feed/